 (iv)Trouble Shooting Points:

 Three trouble shooting points are now presently available at SBC, ASK & MYS stations.
-Mysore Trouble Shooting point also takes care of maintaining of 4 MG locos (YDM4) for meeting the passenger traffic requirement in MYS-CMNR section.
+Mysore Trouble Shooting point also takes care of maintaining of All Diesel locos for meeting the passenger traffic requirement in MYS-CMNR/ HAS section.
 Except SBC, the other Trouble Shooting Points are under the administrative control DME/MYS.

 KJM Diesel Shed is processing 'Integrated Management System' complying ISO 9001:2015, ISO 14001:2015 & OHSAS 18001:2007.